Voice Compare » Daredevil » Bullseye

 Special thanks to Music Meister for additional sound clips.

 EDITOR'S OPINIONIn the Marvel Universe VC section we take a look at one of Daredevil's most prominent foes...
 BULLSEYE!
 Let us begin...

 Steve Blum- Decent but perhaps his Bullseye voice was a little too high, but at least he did have the right idea in trying to make his Bullseye voice sound rough.
 Granted Blum was also trying to sound different from his Matt Murdock voice in the game but while his performance for the role was decent I do feel that this Bullseye voice would've been better if was a bit lower.

 Peter Lurie- Now oddly enough Peter's fairly high pitched voice for the role actually does work with the role pretty well and is a good reminder that he can do higher pitched voices rather well too.
 Though it certainly helps that Peter's performance suited Bullseye's psychotic and competitive tendencies rather well so basically its another fine example of Peter's work.
-(Oh yes and oddly enough this is so far the only adaptation where Bullseye and Daredevil/Matt Murdock did not have the same VA.)
+(Oh yes and oddly enough this is the first adaptation where Bullseye and Daredevil/Matt Murdock did not have the same VA.)

 Brian Bloom- Unlike his predecessors Brian's voice for the role was a bit lower and rougher which does work with the role well (though it also suits on how Bullseye was at the time majorly drugged up by a Nanomachines sedative).
 But still while those were all of Bullseye's lines in that game Brian did some good work with what material he had.